 Generally, QSubs and eligible single-owner disregarded entities will continue to be treated as disregarded entities for other federal tax purposes (other than employment taxes).
-For more information on these new regulations, see Treasury Decision (T.D.)
-9356.
-You can find T.D.
-9356 on page 675 of Internal Revenue Bulletin 2007-39 at www.irs.gov/pub/irs-irbs/irb07-39.pdf.
+For more information, see Regulations section 301.7701-2(c)(2)(v).

 Dual registration.
 If a taxable vehicle is registered in the name of both the owner and another person, the owner is liable for the tax.
 This rule also applies to dual registration of a leased vehicle.